KhronosGroup/OpenXR-Tutorials/tutorial/4-actions.rst

 	:end-before: XR_DOCS_TAG_END_PollActions2
 	:dedent: 4

 If, and only if the action is active, we use `xrLocateSpace` to obtain the current pose of the controller.
 We specify that we want this relative to our reference space `localOrStageSpace`, because this is the global space we're using for rendering.
+If we fail to locate the current pose of the controller, we set `XrActionStatePose::isActive` to `false`.
 We'll use `leftGripPose` in the next section to render the controller's position.

 We'll add the grabbing Action.